privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/core-concepts/workflow.md

 ### Poll.sol

 The Poll contract is where users submit their votes (via the [`publishMessage` function](/docs/technical-references/smart-contracts/solidity-docs/Poll#publishmessage)).
 One MACI contract can be used for multiple Poll contracts.
 In other words, a user that signed up to the MACI contract can vote on multiple issues, with each issue represented by a distinct Poll contract.
+Each Poll contract will have its own independent state.

 ### MessageProcessor.sol and Tally.sol